vxnquish/Compiler_SLR1/README.md

 ## Compiler Term Project
 - There are two SLR(1) Parsers: both use Stack, but have different outputs.
-- Version 1 has no indentations, and uses paranthases.
+- Version 1 has no indentations, and uses parentheses.
 - Version 2 uses indentations.
 - There are several sample inputs.